comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap3_1_4initialConditions.rst

 Initializing immersed boundaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When dealing with Cartesian meshes, it is possible to intialize a domain as immersed boundaries by setting the :xml:`physicalIdentity` number to -1 value.
+When dealing with Cartesian meshes, it is possible to initialize a domain as immersed boundaries by setting the :xml:`physicalIdentity` number to -1 value.

 Example: